soumyaRauth/turbo-typedoc/packages/typedoc-config/README.md

 ```

-if you are using turbo monorepo, add a new command `document` command.
+if you are using turbo monorepo, add a new command `document` command in turbo.json.

 Thats it!